Skip to content

 The EffCSS theme is a set of global CSS variables.

-Themes are created/updated/deleted using the theme controller object, which is available from the theme property of the Style consumer object:
+Themes are created/updated/deleted using the theme controller object, which is available from the theme property of the Style provider object:

 ts